-- 5. Specify the following parameters for the ping utility: - Target.
+- 5. Specify the following parameters: - Target.
 The IP address of the ping target computer. - Ping Size.
 The size (in bytes) of the ping packet. - No. of Pings.
 The number of times to ping the target computer. - Ping Interval.
 The time between pings. - 6.
 Click the Start Test button.